Ambassador Program FAQs

 What kind of time commitment does the Ambassador program require?

 Arthritis Ambassadors are asked to commit 2 hours/month for at least one year to the program.
-Every other month, one hour is spent on a webinar with other Ambassadors from around the country.
+Every other month, a half an hour is spent on a webinar with other Ambassadors from around the country.
 During this call, Ambassadors receive their assignment, which will take about two hours to complete.
-While it’s not an obligation, Ambassadors are also encouraged to attend the annual Advocacy Summit in Washington, DC, where you have the opportunity to meet your legislators and advocate for the Arthritis Foundation.
+While it’s not an obligation, Ambassadors are also encouraged to attend the Advocacy Summit in Washington, DC, which takes place every other year.
+There you will have the opportunity to meet your legislators and advocate for the Arthritis Foundation.

 What kind of assignments are Ambassadors asked to complete?